aservet1/jRAPL/README.md

 0x9e    COFFEELAKE2     true    true    false    true
 0xD4    BROADWELL       true    true    true     true
 ```
+`id` is the Model ID provided by Intel specific to this architecture. `platform name` can be any unique
+string you want that will help you identify it, altough we do recommend that it at least somewhat resembles
+the intended name ;)

 Simply add a new row with your platform information, available in Intel
 documentation.
 The rightmost 4 columns indicate whether your platform
 supports RAPL for each power domain.
 It's the updater's responsibility